adamakeo/faxDocument/docs/autosens-dynamic.md

 - New basal profile = current basal profile * autosens.ratio

-Adjust basal replaces the autosens.ratio with basal.autosens.ratio calculated as such:
+Adjust basal replaces the autosens.ratio with its own autosens.ratio calculated as such:

-- basal.autosens.ratio = (weighted average of TDD)/(2 week average of TDD)
+- autosens.ratio = (weighted average of TDD)/(2 week average of TDD)
-- New basal profile = current basal profile * basal.autosens.ratio
+- New basal profile = current basal profile * autosens.ratio

 See "Weighted Average of TDD" setting to understand how this variable is calculated.

 As an example:

 Bill has a TDD of 55 U over the last 24 hours.
-He has a 2 week TDD average of 48 U. He has set his "Weighted average of TDD" in preferences to 0.7.
+He has a 14 day TDD average of 48 U. He has set his "Weighted average of TDD" in preferences to 0.7.
 His current profile basal rate is 1 U/h.

 - Weighted average of TDD = 0.7 * 55 U + 0.3 * 48 U = 52.9 U
 - basal.autosens.ratio = 52.9 U / 48 U = 1.10